How To Crack Windows Xp Service Pack 2

 screen you lot'll see the message Browse

-to the location which contains the i386 directory
+to the location which contains the i386 directory.
+In our example,

 that's C:\WinXP (Figure D).
 Notation